 WBZ News Update for June 8, 2023

-WBZ TV's Courtney Cole and Lexie O'Connor have the latest headlines and forecast.
+WBZ TV's Lisa Hughes and Eric Fisher have the latest headlines and forecast.

 View CBS News In